CAPLTER/capeml/README.md

 ```

 Both custom and QUDT units are documented in a `custom_units.yaml` file
-that is generated when the EML dataset is generated.
+that is written when the EML dataset is generated.
 In the case of QUDT
 units, they are listed only for schema compliance.
 For custom units,
 however, there is a description field for each custom units in
 `custom_units.yaml` where a description should be provided.